 It called upon the belligerents to immediately cease all military activity.
 The ceasefire to come into effect 12 hours later at 6:52 on Israeli time.

 Because this was after dark, it was impossible for satellite surveillance to determine where the front lines were when the fighting was supposed to stop.

 U.S. Secretary of State Henry Kissinger intimated to Prime Minister Meir that he would not object to offensive action during the night before the ceasefire was to come into effect.

 Several minutes before the ceasefire came into effect, three Scud missiles were fired at Israeli targets by either Egyptian forces or Soviet personnel in Egypt.

-This was first combat use of Scud missiles.
-One Scud targeted the port of Arish and two targeted the israeli bridgehead on the Suez Canal.
+This was the first combat use of Scud missiles.
+One Scud targeted the port of Arish and two targeted the Israeli bridgehead on the Suez Canal.

 Adan's drive south had left Israeli and Egyptian units scattered throughout the battlefield, with no clear lines between them.

 As Egyptian and Israeli units tried to regroup, regular firefights broke out.
-During the night, Elazar reported that the Egyptians were attacking in an attempt re regain land at various locations, and that nine Israeli tanks had been destroyed.
+During the night, Elazar reported that the Egyptians were attacking in an attempt to regain land at various locations and that nine Israeli tanks had been destroyed.

 He asked permission from Dayan to respond to the attacks and Dayan agreed, Israel then resumed its drive south.
 It is unclear which side fired first but Israeli furled commanders used the skirmishes as justification to resume the attacks.